animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <div class="paragraph">

-{data-store-name}'s Cluster Configuration Service is a convenient way for any peer member joining the cluster to get a “consistent view” of the cluster by using the shared, persistent configuration maintained by a Locator.
-Using the cluster-based configuration ensures the peer member’s configuration is compatible with the {data-store-name}
-Distributed System when the member joins.
+GemFire's Cluster Configuration Service is a convenient way for any peer member joining the cluster to get a “consistent view” of the cluster by using the shared, persistent configuration maintained by a Locator.
+Using the cluster-based configuration ensures the peer member’s configuration is compatible with the GemFire Distributed System when the member joins.

 </div>

 <div class="paragraph">

-This feature of {sdg-name} (setting the `use-cluster-configuration` attribute to `true`) works in the same way as the `cache-xml-location` attribute, except the source of the {data-store-name} configuration meta-data comes from the network through a Locator, as opposed to a native `cache.xml` file residing in the local file system.
+This feature of Spring Data for GemFire (setting the `use-cluster-configuration` attribute to `true`) works in the same way as the `cache-xml-location` attribute, except the source of the GemFire configuration meta-data comes from the network through a Locator, as opposed to a native `cache.xml` file residing in the local file system.